This Tutorial Explains The Requirements, Salary, And Experience Needed For Video Game Tester Job:

 In a way, video game testers are quality control experts.

-Game testers play video games hours on end and report bugs to the game developers.
+Game testers play video games for hours on end and report bugs to the game developers.
 They test the user experience to ensure that games are interactive and fun for the players.
 You need to find glitches and problems in the games that could result in a negative gaming experience.

 The main responsibility of a tester is to ensure that every aspect of the game performs according to plan.
 They need to make sure that the game contains, ideally, no errors before the final release.